MandalaChain/mandala-docs/docs/niskala-testnet/build-environment/test-tokens-faucets.md

 ## How to get KPGT faucet?

-Please contact our support team by sending a testnet token faucets request via support@mandalachain.io email, and our team will gladly help you.
+To receive testnet tokens, please follow these steps:

+1. Join our Discord server: https://discord.com/invite/MwUQgQZgxm
+2. Navigate to the dedicated faucet channel
+3. Use the command `/drip <your_public_key>` in the chat

-Please remember that our team will **NEVER DM** you first, and we **NEVER ASK** for your _**money**_ in exchange for the faucets!&#x20;
+Please remember that our team will **NEVER DM** you first, and we **NEVER ASK** for your _**money**_ in exchange for the faucets!

 If you get approached by someone _pretending_ to be part of the team, do NOT engage with them.
-Instead, please contact us using our **official support email** mentioned above.
+Instead, please use the official Discord faucet channel mentioned above.